|Goal||Connecting communities to investigate weather and climate change|

 ISeeChange is empowering communities to observe how weather and climate affect their environment.
 We connect the public with national media & scientists to understand how climate change is impacting our daily lives.

-This groundbreaking environmental reporting project combines citizen science, participatory public media, and cutting-edge satellite monitoring of environmental conditions.
+This groundbreaking environmental reporting project combines citizen science, citizen journalism, NASA satellite and weather data, sensors, and community curiosity to monitor changing of environmental conditions.

 |How to Join||

 Click the "Request to join" button

 on this page to instantly notify the project leader of

 Head on over to www.iseechange.org and sign up.
 Then tell us what you've seen change!